gardener/gardener/docs/usage/control-plane-endpoints-and-ports.md

 # Endpoints and Ports of a Shoot Control-Plane

-With the reversed VPN tunnel, there are no endpoints with open ports in the shoot cluster required by gardener.
+With the [reversed VPN](./reversed-vpn-tunnel.md) tunnel, there are no endpoints with open ports in the shoot cluster required by gardener.
-In order to allow communication to the shoots control-plane in the seed cluster, there are shared endpoints for all shoots of a seed cluster.
+In order to allow communication to the shoots control-plane in the seed cluster, there are endpoints shared by multiple shoots of a seed cluster.
+Depending on the configured zones or [exposure classes](./exposureclasses.md) there are different endpoints in a seed cluster.
+The IP address can be determined by a DNS query for the API-server URL.
 The main entry-point into the seed cluster is the loadbalancer of the Istio ingress-gateway service.
 Depending on the infrastructure provider, there can be one IP address per zone.

-The Istio ingress-gateway exposes the following TCP ports:
+The loadbalancer of the Istio ingress-gateway service exposes the following TCP ports:

 * **443** for requests to the shoot API-server.
 The request is dispatched according to the set TLS SNI extension.
-* **8443** for requests to the shoot API-server via `api-server-proxy`.
+* **8443** for requests to the shoot API-server via `api-server-proxy`, dispatched based on the proxy protocol target, which is the IP address of kubernetes.default.svc.cluster.local in the shoot.
 * **8132** to establish the reversed VPN connection.
+It's dispatched according an HTTP header value.

 ## Kube API-server via SNI